 Future upgrades to the road network will occur as the Lochinvar URA develops.
 The works that will impact on the development will be the future conversion of the New England Highway / Robert Road intersections to a left in and left out only intersection.
-The extension of Springfield Drive to Station Lane will improve both the efficiency and safety of access to the site for motorists.
+The connection of Christopher Road to the Springfield Drive and the extension of Springfield Drive to the will improve both the efficiency and safety of access to the site for motorists.
 Whilst a timeframe for all these changes is currently unknown at the current rate of development in the area these road network changes / improvements are likely to occur within 5 years.